steamclock/niceComponents/README.md

 ### Straight Out of the Box

-When you're just starting out with your project, you should be able to get some reasonable results just dropping in our components straight out of the box.
+When you're just starting out with your project, you should be able to get some reasonable results by just dropping in our components straight out of the box.

 ```swift
 import NiceComponents